Converting a Foreign Driver’s Licence in the UK

 1. Get the D1 application form from the DVLA website or a local post office that offers driving licence exchange services.

 3. Gather all the necessary supporting documents listed above.
-Always check the DVLA website for any document requirements updates before applying.
+Always check the DVLA website for any updates to document requirements before applying.

 4. Post your completed application form, supporting documents and application fee to the DVLA.
 It is advisable to mail your documents via recorded delivery to track your application and ensure it arrives safely.